Armored Heart: L'Odeur de l'Amour

 “Huh,” said Seeker, who watched the pinkette intently, and occasionally glanced at the bound elven priestess by the Inquisitor.
 Dear did the same, and noticed she too was staring at the girl.

-“What is it?” she asked.
+“What is it?”
+She asked.

 “The pink one.
 It’s another priestess,” she said.
 Dear focused on her and the woman with her.
 She noticed the priestess was leaning against the armored woman as they walked to their table, and the woman gave her a kiss on the top of her head in turn.

-“How can you even tell?” asked Dear.
+“How can you even tell?”
+Asked Dear.
 “She just looks like a tired handmaiden.”

 “I think she’s that, too,” said Seeker.
-“And I can tell because… well, I don’t know.
+“And I can tell because… Well, I don’t know.
 I can just tell.
 She’s here with some god’s might behind her.”

 “No!” said Seeker.
-“She’s not Ishi’s, or I’d know her, and none of the other gods have any cause or right to get involved.”
+“She’s not Ishara’s, or I’d know her, and none of the other gods have any cause or right to get involved.”
 Dear let that roll around in her head for a while.
 She’d met priests before, of course.
 And they were all, well, people.
 They’d told her they needed to uphold their patron deity’s mandate to keep their powers, but they weren’t slaves to that duty.
 They could forsake their gods, if they chose to.
 Seeker gave her a tired look.
 “My Dear,” she began, “your thoughts are an utter delight to listen to, they really are, but I implore you not to try to talk yourself into believing the half-asleep pink-haired priestess is an assassin sent by one of the gods.”

-“You really do pay a lot of attention to me, don’t you?” asked Dear, quietly.
+“You really do pay a lot of attention to me, don’t you?”
+Asked Dear, quietly.

 “Of course I do!”
 Seeker proudly said.
 “I care deeply for you.
 Why wouldn’t I?”

 “Right,” said Dear with a chuckle, as she recalled her first real conversation with Seeker.
-“I’m ‘impossible to get bored of,’ you said.”
+“I’m impossible to get bored of, you said.”

-“You are—” Seeker assured her, and let go of her hand to rub her cheek, “endlessly compelling.”
+“You are,” Seeker assured her, and let go of her hand to rub her cheek, “endlessly compelling.”

 “You’re… pretty compelling, too,” Dear said as she leaned into Seeker’s caress, who smiled at her.
 “So strong, and nice, and talented… and trustworthy,” in contrast to everyone else.
 She looked away from Seeker, and had another swig of her wine as she looked at the room full of villains.
 All of them wanted to use her.
 To treat her like a tool to manipulate Seeker.
 She hated them.
 She’d already decided she hated Gorance, but… she hated everyone here.